lukso-network/docs/docs/standards/smart-contracts/lsp2-json-schema-utils.md

 ) internal pure returns (bytes32);
 ```

-Generates a Array index data key by concatenating the first 16 bytes of `arrayKey` and `index` transformed from uint256 to bytes16 (uint256 -> uint128 -> bytes16)
+Generates an Array index data key by concatenating the first 16 bytes of `arrayKey` and `index` transformed from uint256 to bytes16 (uint256 -> uint128 -> bytes16)

 #### Parameters: